-The bronzes are a family of copper-based alloys traditionally alloyed with tin, but can refer to alloys of copper and other elements (e.g., aluminum, silicon, and nickel).
+The bronzes are a family of copper-based alloys traditionally alloyed with tin but can refer to alloys of copper and other elements (e.g., aluminum, silicon, and nickel).
 Bronzes are somewhat stronger than the brasses, yet they still have a high degree of corrosion resistance.
-Generally they are used when, in addition to corrosion resistance, good tensile properties are required.
-For example, beryllium copper attains the greatest strength (to 1,400 MPa) of any copper-based alloy.
+Generally, they are used when good tensile properties are required in addition to corrosion resistance.
+For example, beryllium copper attains any copper-based alloy’s greatest strength (1,400 MPa).

-Historically, alloying copper with another metal, for example tin to make bronze, was first practiced about 4000 years after the discovery of copper smelting, and about 2000 years after “natural bronze” had come into general use.
-An ancient civilization is defined to be in the Bronze Age either by producing bronze by smelting its own copper and alloying with tin, arsenic, or other metals.
+Historically, alloying copper with another metal, for example, tin, to make bronze was first practiced about 4000 years after the discovery of copper smelting and about 2000 years after “natural bronze” had come into general use.
+An ancient civilization is defined as the Bronze Age by producing bronze by smelting its copper and alloying it with tin, arsenic, or other metals.
 Bronze, or bronze-like alloys and mixtures, were used for coins over a longer period.
-Bronzes are still widely used today for springs, bearings, bushings, automobile transmission pilot bearings, and similar fittings, and is particularly common in the bearings of small electric motors.
-Brass and bronze are common engineering materials in modern architecture and primarily used for roofing and facade cladding due to their visual appearance.
+Bronzes are still widely used for springs, bearings, bushings, automobile transmission pilot bearings, and similar fittings and are particularly common in small electric motors’ bearings today.
+Brass and bronze are common engineering materials in modern architecture and are primarily used for roofing and facade cladding due to their visual appearance.

-In general, bronzes are a family of copper-based alloys traditionally alloyed with tin, commonly with about 12–12.5% tin.
-The addition of small amounts (0.01–0.45) of phosphorus further increases the hardness, fatigue resistance and wear resistance.
-Addition of these alloyants leads to applications such as springs, fasteners, masonry fixings, shafts, valve spindles, gears and bearings.
+Bronzes are a family of copper-based alloys traditionally alloyed with tin, commonly with about 12–12.5% tin.
+The addition of small amounts (0.01–0.45) of phosphorus further increases the hardness, fatigue resistance, and wear resistance.
+The addition of these alloyants leads to applications such as springs, fasteners, masonry fixings, shafts, valve spindles, gears, and bearings.
 Bronze is also the preferred metal for bells in the form of a high tin bronze alloy known colloquially as bell metal, which is about 23% tin.
-High tin bronze alloys are typically found in also gears as well as high-strength bushing and bearing applications where high strength, and heavy loads are present.
+High tin bronze alloys are typically found in gears and high-strength bushing and bearing applications where high strength and heavy loads are present.
 Other applications for these alloys are pump impellers, piston rings, and steam fittings.
-For example, copper casting alloy UNS C90500 is a cast alloy of copper-tin, which is also known as gun metal.
+For example, copper casting alloy UNS C90500 is a cast alloy of copper-tin, also known as gunmetal.
 Originally used chiefly for making guns, it has largely been replaced by steel.

 Uses and Application of Bronzes

-Historically, alloying copper with another metal, for example tin to make bronze, was first practiced about 4000 years after the discovery of copper smelting, and about 2000 years after “natural bronze” had come into general use.
-An ancient civilization is defined to be in the Bronze Age either by producing bronze by smelting its own copper and alloying with tin, arsenic, or other metals.
+Historically, alloying copper with another metal, for example, tin, to make bronze, was first practiced about 4000 years after the discovery of copper smelting, and about 2000 years after “natural bronze” had come into general use.
+An ancient civilization is defined in the Bronze Age as producing bronze by smelting its copper and alloying it with tin, arsenic, or other metals.
 The major applications of copper are electrical wire (60%), roofing and plumbing (20%), and industrial machinery (15%).

 Copper is used mostly as a pure metal, but when greater hardness is required, it is put into such alloys as brass and bronze (5% of total use).
-Copper and copper-based alloys including brasses (Cu-Zn) and bronzes (Cu-Sn) are widely used in different industrial and societal applications.
-Some of the common uses for brass alloys include costume jewelry, locks, hinges, gears, bearings, ammunition casings, automotive radiators, musical instruments, electronic packaging, and coins.
-Bronze, or bronze-like alloys and mixtures, were used for coins over a longer period. is still widely used today for springs, bearings, bushings, automobile transmission pilot bearings, and similar fittings, and is particularly common in the bearings of small electric motors.
-Brass and bronze are common engineering materials in modern architecture and primarily used for roofing and facade cladding due to their visual appearance.
+Copper and copper-based alloys, including brasses (Cu-Zn) and bronzes (Cu-Sn), are widely used in industrial and societal applications.
+Some common uses for brass alloys include costume jewelry, locks, hinges, gears, bearings, ammunition casings, automotive radiators, musical instruments, electronic packaging, and coins.
+Bronze, or bronze-like alloys and mixtures, were used for coins over a longer period.
+It is still widely used for springs, bearings, bushings, automobile transmission pilot bearings, and similar fittings, and is particularly common in the bearings of small electric motors today.
+Brass and bronze are common engineering materials in modern architecture and are primarily used for roofing and facade cladding due to their visual appearance.

 Properties of Tin Bronze